gelisam/klister/README.rst

 Features we borrow from Haskell:

-* Typed macros; we check that macro implementations have type ``(-> Syntax (Macro Syntax)``, and *then* that the generated code is also well-typed.
+* Monadic macros; our macros have type ``(-> Syntax (Macro Syntax))``, where ``Macro Syntax`` is similar to ``Q Exp`` in TemplateHaskell.
+Note that this type implies that a macro is allowed to generate ill-typed code; this error is caught where the macro is called, not where the macro is defined.
 We thus aim for the expressivity of Template Haskell, not the extra guarantees of Typed Template Haskell.
 * Purely functional; primitives with compile-time side-effects (e.g. comparing identifiers while taking into account the current set of bindings) run in the ``Macro`` monad, while primitives with runtime side-effects (e.g. printing to